SAP-samples/teched2022-IN264/exercises/ex2/README.md

 In this exercise, we will create...

-## Exercise 2.1 Sub Exercise 1 Description
+## Exercise 2.1 Create SAP S/4HANA Destination

 The SAP Task Center communicates with the task provider applications via predefined destinations in a customer subaccount.
 After completing this exercise you will setup the destination required for SAP Task Center to pull tasks from SAP S/4HANA on-premise system.
+For this exercise you have the option to create the destination manually or import a pre-created destination.

+Option 1: Create destination manually
 1. In your subaccount, expand Connectivity and click **Destinations**.
 <br>![](/exercises/ex2/images/S4Destination1.png)